 North from Sandpoint, US-2 and US-95 run together through broad flat valleys dotted with small timber towns.
 The largest of these, Naples, is still a little bit notorious because of its connections to the 1990s battles between the FBI and local neo-Nazi sympathizers around nearby Ruby Ridge.
-These days things are pretty quiet, but travelers are drawn to Naples’s friendly Northwoods Tavern (461 Deep Creek Loop, 208/267-1094), on US-2, a great place to meet locals over a beer and a game of pool (or three).
-There’s a handy general store next door, and not too far away is the Naples Inn (537 Deep Creek Loop, 208/267-5964).
+These days things are pretty quiet, but travelers are drawn to Naples’s friendly Northwoods Tavern (208/267-1094), on US-2, a great place to meet locals over a beer and a game of pool (or three).
+There’s a handy general store, and not too far away is the Naples Inn (208/267-5964).

 Ten miles north of Naples, and named after a ferry service across the Kootenai River that started here in 1864, Bonners Ferry (pop.
-2,610) is a busy blue-collar town with a natural resource-based (read: logging and farming, especially hop-growing) economy.
-The Kootenai River Inn (7169 Plaza St., 208/267-8511, $115 and up) is an Indian-run casino and Best Western.
+2,543) is a busy blue-collar town with a natural resource-based (read: logging and farming, especially hop-growing) economy.
+The Kootenai River Inn (7169 Plaza St., 208/267-8511, $99 and up) is an Native American-run casino and Best Western hotel.

-Away from the highway, the Bonners Ferry area has an unusual accommodation option: the Shorty Peak Fire Lookout (around $25), 45 miles from town, and a two-mile hike from the nearest road, way up in the wild Selkirk Mountains, where two people can spend the night and take in the panoramic views.
-For reservations, and information on hiking in the surrounding wilderness, contact the USFS ranger station (6286 Main St., 208/267-5561) on US-2/95 at the south edge of town.
+Away from the highway, the Bonners Ferry area has an unusual lodging option: the Shorty Peak Fire Lookout (around $25), about 45 miles from town and a half-mile hike from the nearest road, way up in the wild Selkirk Mountains, where two people can spend the night and take in the panoramic views.
+For reservations and information on hiking in the surrounding wilderness, contact the USFS ranger station (208/267-5561) on US-2/95 at the south edge of town.

 Between Bonners Ferry and the Montana state line, US-2 crosses the once-wild, now-dammed Moyie River on a 450-foot-high bridge.